slategroup/olk15RecentAddresses/README.md

+See more recently maintained fork: https://github.com/lacabra/olk15RecentAddresses/

 # Outlook for OSX 2015 Recent Address Parser

-This library allows you to import a .olk15RecentAddresses file and get back CSV of
+This library allowed you to import a .olk15RecentAddresses file and get back CSV of

 email_address, name